JoaoCostaIFG/SETR/uKernel/README.md

 #### -DRUNTIMEASSERT

-The kernel will perform asserts during runtime about critical conditions, where failure is considered unrecoverable, for example:
+The kernel will perform asserts during run-time about critical conditions, where failure is considered unrecoverable, for example:

 - Integrity of the tasks' stacks;